 WWF welcomes new recovery plan for the Mediterranean swordfish, but concerns remain

-“The establishment of a recovery plan that includes catch limits, including the reduction of the catches by 15 per cent in 5 years, temporal closures and other technical measures on fishing gear to reduce the impact on juveniles, is a step in the right direction.
-In the long term, the recovery plan should help secure the future of the swordfish fishery and the communities in the region that depend on it,” said Giuseppe Di Carlo, Director of WWF's Mediterranean Marine Initiative.
+“The establishment of a recovery plan that includes catch limits, including the reduction of the catches by 15 percent in 5 years, temporal closures and other technical measures on fishing gear to reduce the impact on juveniles, is a step in the right direction.
+In the long term, the recovery plan should help secure a future of the swordfish fishery and the communities in the region that depend on it,” said Giuseppe Di Carlo, Director of WWF's Mediterranean Marine Initiative.

-“Concerns remain for Mediterranean swordfish.
-The quota agreed by ICCAT for 2017 will be higher than the catches reported in 2015, when the species was already highly overfished.
+“Concerns remain for Mediterranean swordfish as the quota agreed by ICCAT for 2017 will be higher than the catches reported in 2015, when the species was already highly overfished.
 It is now crucial that ICCAT's contracting parties fully implement control, monitoring and traceability measures and cooperate with scientists to conduct a robust stock assessment and ensure a new definition of the minimum size to protect juveniles”, added Di Carlo.

 With the closing of the ICCAT meeting coinciding with World Fisheries Day, WWF also acknowledges the progress made on other critical species such as the Eastern Atlantic and Mediterranean bluefin tuna, whose recovery plans will remain almost unchanged until next year’s full stock assessment in line with scientific advice.
 Simultaneously, the new management schemes laid out for North Atlantic albacore which include the definition of Harvest Control Rules, are expected to set an example for the rest of ICCAT fisheries, including tropical tunas.

 ICCAT contracting parties also adopted, for the first time, a reference catch limit for the blue shark stock in the North Atlantic set at 39,102 tonnes.
-The historic move could provide the basis for a robust multi-annual plan for the fishery to ensure the long-term sustainability of the species.
+The historic move could provide the basis for a robust multi-annual plan for the fishery to ensure long term sustainability of the species.